lil-bandit/chaturbate-dvr-lil-bandit-gui/README.md

 Note regarding "BLOCKED":
 =============================

-My experience is that i can use the same cookie for a very long period of time - also between restarts and even having the app off, even for several days.
-When i turn it back on, it just picks up with the stored cookie. (using persisted settings).
-After a restart i often get a lot of "BLOCKED" channels, but!, the blocks dissapear after a minutes, and request gets treated as non-blocked.
-This behavior seems consistent.
+In my experience, I can use the same cookie for an extended period — even across restarts and long periods of inactivity.
+As long as the app uses persisted settings, it simply picks up where it left off once restarted.
+After a restart, I often see many channels initially marked as "BLOCKED," but this usually resolves itself within a few minutes.
+The requests then begin to go through normally, and the channels are no longer flagged as blocked.
+This behavior has been consistent.